goehringlab/2023-Bland-bioRxiv/README.md

 Notebooks used to perform the analysis in the paper and generate all the figures are found in _scripts_.
 This is split into two sections:

-- __Run__: notebooks used to perform quantification on raw images, and save results in the _data_ folder.
-Running these scripts requires access to the main data repository (i.e. image files).
+- __Run__: notebooks used to perform quantification on raw images, and save results in the _data_ folder (e.g. _ph_quantify.ipynb_ outputs the data file _ph_quantification.csv_).
+Running these scripts requires access to the raw data repository (i.e. image files).
 - __Analysis__: notebooks used to perform downstream analysis on the quantification results from above and generate figure panels (which are saved in a series of '_Figs_' folders).
-Most figures can be created without access to the main data repository, but some do require access to raw data (e.g. panels displaying specific images).
+Most figures can be created without access to the raw data repository, but some do require access to raw data (e.g. panels displaying specific images).
 Also includes SEC-MALS analysis and modelling.

 Notebooks for creating specific figure panels: